 ECEC is for children from 26 weeks (six months) to six years.
-In Denmark, ECEC is optional, but a majority of children attend it.
+In Denmark, ECEC is optional, but a majority of children attends it.

 The public ECEC institutions comprise:

-- Nursery: the children’s age span from 26 weeks to three years old.
+- Nursery: The children’s age spans from 26 weeks to three years old;

-- Kindergarten: the children’s age span from three to five or six years old.
+- Kindergarten: The children’s age spans from three to five or six years old;

-- Age-integrated institution: the children’s age span from 26 weeks to five or six years old.
+- Age-integrated institution: The children’s age spans from 26 weeks to five or six years old.

 Primary and lower secondary education

 The Danish Folkeskole covers primary and lower secondary education.
-The duration of compulsory primary and lower secondary education is 10 years.
+The duration of compulsory primary and lower secondary education is ten years.
 The pupils are between the age of six and 16.